-A thorny issue for investors, inflation has recently captured people’s attention as prices in the US have risen at their fastest pace since the early 1990s.
+A thorny issue for investors, inflation has recently captured people’s attention as prices in the US have risen at their fastest pace since the 1980s.

 “How big of a risk is the national debt?
 Is the Federal Reserve behind the curve?
 Should I overhaul my portfolio to reposition for an inflationary future?”
 We’ve heard these and other versions of the same question—essentially, what’s the outlook for inflation and how should investors incorporate it into their portfolio—and addressed them in depth in our recent white paper, Inflation: A Clear and Present Danger?

 Inflation can be detrimental for investors, harming them in two ways.
 First, it can impair their purchasing power, reducing the future value of their assets.
 Second, it can drive poor portfolio performance as it simultaneously damages their returns across a host of asset classes and limits the benefits of a diversified portfolio (Display).

 Just as perniciously, inflation can strike without warning—or not strike despite deafening warnings.
 The challenges are two-fold—determining when it may be coming and protecting your portfolio when warning lights are flashing.
 Economics offers little certainty.
 A variety of economic models aim to gauge inflationary risks, yet none paints a complete picture, making forecasts more than a few quarters in advance unreliable and ineffective.
 Furthermore, these models are often hijacked and used to backfill ideological arguments rather than serving as the foundations of economic analysis and forecasting.

 As a result of so much uncertainty, we urge investors to consider the full range of possible economic paths and what might propel us down one versus another.
 Depending on the course of events—and political decisions unfolding in the coming years (not just in the US but also around the world)—plausible paths exist for everything from continued disinflation to runaway inflation.
 Investors must prepare their portfolios for whatever the economic winds bring.